top of page

 Seasons

-Competitions with multiple boats are called regattas, and we compete in races that are 1,500 meters in length for Spring sprint regattas and much longer (5,000 meters) for Fall regattas.
-Fall regattas consist of time trials, called head races, where each boat is rowing against the clock.
+Competitions with multiple boats are called regattas and take place in the spring.
+These races are head-to-head and are 1,500 meters in length.
+The races at fall regattas are 5,000 meters) and are called head races, where each boat is rowing against the clock.
 Boats are sent out in 15 to 20 second intervals.
 During winter we train on rowing machines, called ergometers ( or "ergs"), in Bethesda.
-In Spring regattas the boats are racing against each other side by side to be the first to cross the finish line.

 ABOUT B-CC CREW